 We began a phased re-introduction of garden waste collections on Monday 4 May.

-You would usually have two green bin collections between 4 and 30 May but, due to the impact of national social distancing measures, we can only guarantee one collection.
+You would usually have a green bin collection every two weeks but, due to the impact of national social distancing measures, we can only guarantee one every four weeks.

 Your guaranteed collection date will be listed in our bin collection calendar.